Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @section occt_algorithms_8  Splitter Algorithm

 The Splitter algorithm allows splitting a group of arbitrary shapes by another group of arbitrary shapes.<br>
-It is based on the General Fuse  algorithm, thus all options of the General Fuse such as Fuzzy mode, safe processing mode, parallel mode, gluing mode and history support are also available in this algorithm.
+It is based on the General Fuse  algorithm, thus all options of the General Fuse (see @ref occt_algorithms_7_3a "GF Options") are also available in this algorithm.

 @subsection occt_algorithms_8_1 Arguments